Developer-Student-Clubs-MMDU/Hacktoberfest/CONTRIBUTING.md

 1. Clone the forked repository to your local machine.

     You have forked the project you want to contribute to your github account.
-To get this project on your development machine we use clone command of git.
+To get this project on your development machine, we use clone command of git.
+Open the terminal on your local machine or git bash.

     ```
     $ git clone https://github.com/YOUR_USERNAME_HERE/Hacktoberfest.git